 Whatever you got.
 We appreciate everything from your granddad's mason jar to Evan Williams to Jack Daniels to Maker's Mark.

 Whether you have a perfect remedy that you swear by or you're looking for a simple recipe to try combating flu season the au natural way with hot water, this cough remedy will make you feel instantly better.
+A homemade cough syrup is the way to go if you want to avoid over-the-counter decongestants.

-Faith Durand has a recipe for DIY bourbon cough syrup that any adult, sick or not, will enjoy.
+Faith Durand has a easy recipe for DIY bourbon cough syrup that any adult, sick or not, will enjoy.
 After hearing about this natural remedy, we wouldn't be surprised to find full-fledged adults faking sick.
 Find the original recipe on The Kitchn here.

 How to Make Bourbon Cough Syrup